iteam-software/bacahoward/content/staff/john-howard.md

 credentials:
   - credential: May 1973 Graduate of University of New Mexico, BBA in accounting
   - credential: Licensed as Certified Public Accountant February 1974
-  - credential: Member of AICPA, NM Society of CPAs, NM Estate Planning Council
+  - credential: "Member of AICPA, NM Society of CPAs, "
-  - credential: Associate Member, Association of Certified Fraud Examiners
   - credential: Accredited in Business Valuation (ABV) by the AICPA
   - credential: Certified in Financial Forensics (CFF) by the AICPA
 ---